-Just as it’s getting cold here, my peppers are finally ripening.
-They’d better hurry up before we get a frost!
+Just as it’s getting cold here, my peppers are finally beginning to ripen.

-They go crazy after a bath.
-They run around all hyper and act goofy.
-Well, even goofier than usual.
+They go absolutely crazy after I give them a bath.
+Both of them run around hyperactive and acting goofy.

-Abi in the above pic looks pretty hang-doggish, doesn’t she?
-As if she’s got the weight of the world on her shoulders.
+Abi, in the above photo, looks pretty hang-doggish, doesn’t she?
+It’s as if she’s got the weight of the world on her shoulders.

-I’ve got to get them groomed when I get the okay from Charlie’s eye specialist.
-They look like little bears.
+I’ll take them to get a proper grooming when I get the okay from Charlie’s eye specialist.
+Both of them look like little bears with all that fur.

-He doesn’t have the curly fur that Abi does.
-So he doesn’t look like such a mental case.
+Charlie doesn’t have the curly fur that Abi has.
+Therefore he doesn’t look like a mental case.
+Abi looks positively wacky.

-I started reading “The Silent Wife” last night and got more than halfway through it.
-It’s a good one too.
+I began reading “The Silent Wife” last night and got more than halfway through it before I went to bed.
+It’s a good book.

-A wife, who’s also a therapist, and who had her life precisely laid out early in adulthood gets a surprise she never say coming.
+In the book a wife, who’s also a therapist, had her life all laid out early in adulthood.
+She gets a surprise that she never saw coming.
 And her well-ordered life begins to crumble.

-I don’t know why I grew these peppers.
-They’re too hot for me.
+I don’t know what possessed me to grow these peppers.
+They’re far too hot for me.

-I’m a bit on the fence about Christmas decorating.
-On the one hand, I see all the pretty pictures on Pinterest and it makes me want to get all gung-ho.
+I’m a bit on the fence about decorating for Christmas.
+On the one hand, I see all the pretty photos on Pinterest and it makes me want to get buy.

 But something seems to be holding me back.

-In some ways I want a more minimal approach.
+In some ways I’d like to take a more minimal approach.
 After all, I live in a one-bedroom apartment.
-There isn’t tons of room.
-I don’t want to step around clutter for a month.
+There isn’t a lot of room, and I don’t want to step around clutter for a month.

-I don’t even know if I want to put up one of my table top trees yet.
+I don’t even know if I want to go to the trouble of putting up one of my table trees.
 I’m surprisingly indecisive this year.

-I made a pot roast in the crock pot that was SO delicious!
-I got the recipe off Pinterest (of course).
-And was so hungry I didn’t remember to take photos.
+I cooked a pot roast in the crock pot and it was SO delicious!
+Found a recipe on Pinterest.
+I was so hungry when it was done that I forgot to take photos.

-I browned my chuck roast in my electric skillet.
-Then put it into the crock pot with 1/3 cup of water.
-I mixed up three powdered store mixes: Italian dressing mix, Hidden Valley dressing mix, and brown gravy mix.
+Then I put it in the crock pot with 1/3 cup of water.
+I then mixed up three powdered mixes: Italian dressing mix, Hidden Valley dressing mix, and brown gravy mix.

-Then I poured it on top of the roast, and cooked it on low for 8 hours.
+Then I poured all that on top of the roast and cooked it on low for 8 hours.

-Normally I cook potatoes with it.
-But this time I didn’t.
-I made scalloped potatoes in the Breville.
+Normally I cook potatoes with the roast in the crock pot.
+But this time I decided to cook scalloped potatoes in the Breville oven.

-It was really good, fall apart tender, and now I have leftovers to look forward to!
+The roast was fall apart tender.
+And now I have leftovers to look forward to.